Skip to main content

 Registering virtual roles programmatically

-A key behavioral detail from the documentation: if SupportsClaims="false" on a virtual role, it is only evaluated when checking access rights based on ACLs; principal.IsInRole calls for that virtual role return false.
+Note: If SupportsClaims="false" is set on a virtual role, it is only evaluated when checking ACL-based access rights.
+Calls to principal.IsInRole for that virtual role will return false.

-Optimizely documentation describes hardening scenarios where the public site is separated from the CMS UI (or where the UI must be protected more aggressively on a public-facing application).
+Optimizely supports hardening scenarios where the public site is separated from the CMS UI, or where the UI must be protected more aggressively on a public-facing application.

 Block access to edit/admin on a public front